-Most liquids
+- Most liquids

--this would include but not be limited to IV solutions, flush syringes, etc.
+- -this would include but not be limited to IV solutions, flush syringes, etc.

-Pharmaceutical medications
+- Pharmaceutical medications

--these are excluded for a number of reasons including: customs challenges, temperatures on containers, expiry dates, etc.
+- -these are excluded for a number of reasons including: customs challenges, temperatures on containers, expiry dates, etc.

-- Out-of-date Vitamins and Supplements
+- Vitamins and Supplements (regardless of expiry dates)

-- -keep in mind that it usually takes around a year from the time that you send items to when they arrive in the hands of medical staff in Cameroon.

 - Glucose Monitors (Diabetes)

 -the strips are the expensive part and are specific to the monitors (which are often free).

 - CPAP machines

 - Batteries

-- -only batteries for specific items or projects are sent; these must be removed and secured with water resistant packaging if possible.
+-only batteries for specific items or projects are sent; these must be removed and secured with water-resistant packaging if possible.